 You must provide the results of your SAT or ACT, including the Writing Section of the test (scores must be received at IUPUI by May 1).
 If your class has graduated and a fall semester has passed since you graduated, you do not need to take the SAT or ACT.
 Though test results are considered during the admission review, we do not deny students strictly based on their test results.
 The SAT or ACT is most important when considering you for dual admission to your intended major and scholarship consideration.

 Though no grade point average guarantees admission to IUPUI, we generally expect to see students with a “B” average when reviewing applications.
 The most important factors will be the grades you earned.

-Students who do not meet our admissions standards may be invited to our Summer Success Academy, or will be deferred to a local community college to complete some preparatory courses prior to being eligible for admissions and to enroll at IUPUI.
+Students who do not meet our admissions standards may be invited to our Online Math Academy, or will be deferred to a local community college to complete some preparatory courses prior to being eligible for admissions and to enroll at IUPUI.
 You must re-apply after beginning these courses.
 Please refer to the IUPUI/Ivy Tech Partners Program for a list of the courses to complete.

-If you do not meet the standard admission criteria, you may be considered for conditional admission based on the successful completion of our Summer Success Academy.
-Students must be invited to the SSA to be eligible to participate.
+If you do not meet the standard admission criteria, you may be considered for conditional admission based on the successful completion of our Online Math Academy.
+Students must be invited to the OMA to be eligible to participate.

 Home School Students